KRKNUK/krknuk.github.io/_includes/01-name.md

 # Introduction

-My name is Jake and this is my Github pages portfolio.
+My name is Jake, I work as a technial consultant for a Northwest, UK based consultancy.